 The Routing header is used by an IPv6 source to list one or more intermediate nodes to be "visited" on the way to a packet's destination.
-This function is very similar to IPv4's Source Route options.
+This function is very similar to IPv4's Loose Source and Record Route option.
 The Routing header is identified by a Next Header value of 43 in the immediately preceding header, and has the following format:

-Next Header He type-specific data +-+-+-+-+-+-+- +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+- Next Header 8-bit selector.
+- Next Header 8-bit selector.
 Identifies the type of header immediately following the Routing header.
-Uses the same values as the IPv4 Protocol field [RFC-1700 et seq.].
-Hdr Ext Len 8-bit unsigned integer.
-Length of the Routing header in 8-octet units, not including the first 8 octets.
-Routing Type 8-bit identifier of a particular Routing header variant.
-Segments Left 8-bit unsigned integer.
-Number of route segments remaining, i.e., number of explicitly listed intermediate nodes still to be visited before reaching the final destination. type-specific data Variable-length field, of format determined by the Routing Type, and of length such that the complete Routing header is an integer multiple of 8 octets long.
+Uses the same values as the IPv4 Protocol field [RFC-1700 et seq.]. - Hdr Ext Len 8-bit unsigned integer.
+Length of the Routing header in 8-octet units, not including the first 8 octets. - Routing Type 8-bit identifier of a particular Routing header variant. - Segments Left 8-bit unsigned integer.
+Number of route segments remaining, i.e., number of explicitly listed intermediate nodes still to be visited before reaching the final destination. - type-specific data Variable-length field, of format determined by the Routing Type, and of length such that the complete Routing header is an integer multiple of 8 octets long.

-- If, while processing a received packet, a node encounters a Routing header with an unrecognized Routing Type value, the required behavior of the node depends on the value of the Segments Left field, as follows: - If Segments Left is zero, the node must ignore the Routing header and proceed to process the next header in the packet, whose type is identified by the Next Header field in the Routing header. - If Segments Left is non-zero, the node must discard the packet and send an ICMP Parameter Problem, Code 0, message to the packet's Source Address, pointing to the unrecognized Routing Type.
+If, while processing a received packet, a node encounters a Routing header with an unrecognized Routing Type value, the required behavior of the node depends on the value of the Segments Left field, as follows:

+If Segments Left is zero, the node must ignore the Routing header and proceed to process the next header in the packet, whose type is identified by the Next Header field in the Routing header.

+If Segments Left is non-zero, the node must discard the packet and send an ICMP Parameter Problem, Code 0, message to the packet's Source Address, pointing to the unrecognized Routing Type.

+If, after processing a Routing header of a received packet, an intermediate node determines that the packet is to be forwarded onto a link whose link MTU is less than the size of the packet, the node must discard the packet and send an ICMP Packet Too Big message to the packet's Source Address.